ChrisTVH/flatpak-sublime/README.md

 ## Requirements

-You need the following packages:
+### You need the following packages:

-- curl, tar, rsync, and find.
-- flatpak and flatpak-builder.
+- curl tar rsync flatpak flatpak-builder find sha256sum gzip.

+### Recommended versions:

+- Flatpak Builder 1.4.7 or higher.
+- Flatpak 1.16.1 or higher.

 Depending on your Linux distribution, the installation method may vary, which is why it is not specified.

-### Install the Freedesktop SDK 24.08
+### Install the Freedesktop SDK 25.08

 First, make sure you have Flathub configured as remote (if you haven't already):